ooni/spec/nettests/ts-017-web-connectivity.md

 ```

 The two small black squares in the diagram represent, respectively, starting several
 operations in parallel and awaiting for these operations to complete.
+We set specific
+timeouts for each parallel operation.

 Instead, the following diagram illustrates what happens for `https://` like URLs: